All Episodes

 The black lives and the protesters, these extremist groups who never vote, who do not get involved in mainstream politics, they are hijacking the city.

-And the Democratic leadership, the liberal leadership, is afraid of them.
+And the Democratic leadership, the liberal leadership is afraid of them.

-No, they represent a fringe group, and the democratic base wants law and order.
+No, they represent a fringe group and the Democratic base wants law and order.

-They just have not spoken out against all of these cops being hit with bottles and rocks and bricks and Molotov cocktails either.
+You know, the Democrats that have spoken out have actually spoken out, not just for the peaceful protesters, they just have not spoken out against all of these cops being hit with bottles and rocks and bricks and Molotov cocktails either.

-And Sean, one of the things that we have to watch out for in that what you've just said is this.
+And Sean, one of the things that we have to watch out for in that, what you've just said, is this.

 What happens next?